eduardoalba00/Scuttle/README.md

 1. [Add Scuttle-Bot](https://discord.com/oauth2/authorize?client_id=1222960533523796089&permissions=17600776293376&scope=bot) to your Discord server.
 2. Visit the [Scuttle website](https://www.scuttle.gg) to learn more about how to use the bot and explore its features.
-3. Use scuttle-api to access match data via programmatic endpoints.

 ## License